neoncortex/bashed/README.md

 Sometimes it will be useful to hide the escape sequences, for example when you want to pass the text to a command.
 To do this, you set the variable edesch to 1.

 ### Multimedia:
-#### emq:
+#### etyq:
-If you are using Bashed with Terminology, you can view the all the media files in a text file using the command emq.
+If you are using Bashed with Terminology, you can view the all the media files in a text file using the command etyq.
 It receives the same argument as es, and call tyq on each result.
 For example, to see all media from the line 10 to line 20:

 ````
-emq 10,20
+etyq 10,20
 ````

 #### etycat:
 You can cat media on the terminal using etycat.
-It works the same as emq, but execute tycat instead of tyq.
+It works the same as etyq, but execute tycat instead of tyq.

 ### efmt:
 This is the internal paragraph formatter.
 For example: